Dert1129/rickrollrc/README.md

 time (and also, unless you really like living dangerously, for security, in case we are demonically possessed to replace `roll.sh` with something evil).

+## Flipper Zero Integration

+This is a fork of the original repository: https://github.com/keroserene/rickrollrc I've added a short script that uses the Flipper Zero's BadUSB App to call the link on the host's computer to Completely Rick Roll them

+## Flipper Zero installation
+You MUST HAVE an SD card in order to install external scripts
+1. Download the qFlipper app here: `https://flipperzero.one/update`
+2. Open SD Card
+3. Open badUSB and drop the .txt file(s) into the directory.
+4. Rick roll everyone!

 ## Misc.